 Amanda Loeffen, CEO

 Amanda is CEO of Human Right 2 Water, and an experienced general manager and business development executive in water, energy and sustainable development, with international experience in Australasia, Europe and North America.
 Her goal is to provide sustainable solutions based on human rights to improve water governance worldwide.
 Previously as Director General of WaterLex, she led a team of water governance experts to encourage law and policy reform.
-Current projects include her leadership of the UNECE People-First PPP Stakeholder Engagement subgroup to realise benchmarks for developing human rights-based approaches.
+Amanda is CEO of Human Right 2 Water and an experienced general manager and business development executive in water, energy, and sustainable development with international experience in Australasia, Europe, and North America.
+Her goal is to provide sustainable solutions based on human rights to improve water governance worldwide.
+Previously as Director General of WaterLex, she led a team of water governance experts to encourage law and policy reform.
+Current research projects include a global study on Resilience to Climate Emergencies, and the development of Human Rights Indicators.
+She leads the UNECE People-First PPP Stakeholder Engagement subgroup to realise benchmarks for developing human rights-based approaches, and she is currently on the steering committee of AGUASAN.
+Previously, as CEO of a project management company in New Zealand, Amanda delivered environmental resource consent with stakeholder engagement for a community water infrastructure scheme for irrigation and hydro-generation. .
 Previously, as CEO of a project management company in New Zealand, Amanda delivered environmental resource consent for a community water infrastructure scheme for irrigation and hydro-generation.

 Géraldine Gené, Legal Director